moskytw/clime/docs/index.rst

     $ sudo pip install clime

-If you don't have `pip`, execute
+If you don't have pip, execute

 .. code-block:: bash

      $ sudo apt-get install python-pip

-to install `pip` on Debian-base Linux distribution.
+to install pip on Debian-base Linux distribution.

 Get Clime from GitHub
 ~~~~~~~~~~~~~~~~~~~~~